isomerpages/mse-sggreenplan/_key-focus-areas/sustainable-living.md

 ### Sustainable Living

-### A Green Citizenry that Consumes and Wastes Less

-#### 2026 target:
-- Reduce the amount of waste to landfill per capita per day by 20%

-#### 2030 targets:
-- Reduce household water consumption to 130 litres per capita per day
-- Reduce the amount of waste to landfill per capita per day by 30%

-### Green Commutes

-#### 2030 targets:
-- Achieve 75% mass public transport (i.e. rail and bus) peak-period modal share
-- Expand rail network from around 230km today to 360km by early 2030s
-- Triple cycling paths to 1,320km from 460km in 2020

-### Strengthen Green Efforts in Schools

-#### 2030 targets:
-- Achieve a two-thirds reduction of net carbon emissions from the schools sector
-- At least 20% of schools to be carbon neutral

-### EXISTING TO BE REVIEWED

 #### We will reduce carbon emissions, keep our environment clean, and make saving resources and energy a way of life in Singapore.

 ![Sustainable Living](/images/framework/framework_sustainableliving.jpg)